Skip to content

 • Checking banknote features when receiving change prevents later discussions.

-Invoices and Abbreviations
+Invoices and short notations

 Relevant PeruMagazin Pages